linas/i370-binutils/README.md

 different places: once to `/usr/local/i370-ibm-elf/bin/` under their short, conventional names (`as`, `objdump`, etc.) and once to `/usr/local/bin/i370-ibm-elf-*`.
-This allows for suitable operation in a cross-compiler environoment, so that the binaries do int interfer with the host binaries, while remaining accessible to downstream tools.
+This allows for suitable operation in a cross-compiler environoment, so that the binaries do int interfere with the host binaries, while remaining accessible to downstream tools.
 In particular, the gcc compiler expects to find them there.